 Who We Are 2004

-In January, Karen Kingsbury resigned from the Advisory Board citing a packed schedule.
+In January, Karen Kingsbury resigned from the Advisory Board due to an increasingly heavy writing schedule.

-That same month, the Board announced that a prayer loop was being established for all prayer requests.
+That same month, the Board announced that a prayer loop would be established for all prayer requests.
 This would provide members more liberty to share prayer requests and would facilitate focused prayer for members’ needs.

 The 2004 Merit Scholarship program for the National Conference was announced in March by Vice President Tracey Bateman.

 Also in March, Randy Ingermanson joined the Advisory Board.

 On April 21, 2004, the Operating Board notified members of the first ever dues increase for ACRW.
 New member fees would increase to $40, while renewal dues would be $35.